What is conspiracy?

 For example, if Kevin, Arnold and Paul agree to package and sell exclusively marijuana and Paul deviates by hosting his own heroin house where his customers come to get a fix of heroin, and one of those customers, Wayne, dies as a result of a heroin overdose, Arnold and Kevin can successfully argue that selling and providing heroin, a hard narcotic, was not in furtherance of their conspiracy with Paul to sell marijuana and, therefore, that Wayne’s death was not the natural and probable consequence of their concerted efforts.
 However, Kevin, Arnold and Paul would be liable of possession for sales under California Penal Code 11359 (sale of marijuana).
 But Kevin and Arnold would arguably not be liable for possession for sales under California Health & Safety Code 11351 (Possession for Sale of a Controlled Substance), nor would they be liable for the death of Wayne.

-We are former Los Angeles deputy district attorneys, so we know how the prosecution operates.
+Robert Ernenwein is a former Los Angeles Deputy District Attorney, so we know how the prosecution operates.
 We use that insight and knowledge to your advantage and will work diligently to achieve the best possible outcome on your case.

 - Violent Crimes